DaminikaDz/InPost-Technology/README.md

 put two machines inside a small shop, and the Superpop format is constrained by indoor space.
 The clustering picked this up purely from text embeddings, without any explicit indoor flag in the model.

+The interactive map is just a starting point.
+The natural next step of this concept is to combine each locker's text embedding with its geographic coordinates and train a spatial model that predicts **where on the map the next twin should be placed** — not just which cluster type is worth doubling, but the exact location.
+This would turn a descriptive analysis into an actionable site-selection tool.